Joey Meneses Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The Giants pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Giants' 4.64 team ERA ranks 20th across all MLB pitching staffs.
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.54).

-- DeSclafani makes the start for the Giants, his seventh of the season.
-He is 3-1 with a 2.13 ERA and 30 strikeouts in 38 2/3 innings pitched.
+- Manaea (1-1) takes the mound for the Giants in his sixth start of the season.
+He's put together a 7.33 ERA in 23 1/3 innings pitched, with 27 strikeouts.

-- His last time out was on Wednesday against the Houston Astros, when the right-hander threw eight scoreless innings while giving up three hits.
+- In his most recent outing on Saturday against the Milwaukee Brewers, the left-hander threw five innings, giving up three earned runs while surrendering six hits.

+- The 31-year-old has a 7.33 ERA and 10.4 strikeouts per nine innings in seven games this season, while allowing a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.